-My rough and ready attempt at showing distribution (concentration) of families in Norwich, 1901 census to about 1920 is on Google Maps (that’s a proper Google link now).
+My rough and ready attempt at showing distribution (concentration) of families in Norwich, 1901 census to about 1920 is on Google Maps.

-St Augustines Norwich Place Names gives some helpful descriptions of roads or paths no longer in existence and also of Yards in the parish.
+St Augustines Norwich (residents association) Place Names page gives some helpful descriptions of roads or paths no longer in existence and also of Yards in the parish.

 George Plunkett’s photographs of old Norwich, including by street.